shazChaudhry/docker-metricbeat/README.md

 * As a member of DevOps team I want collect and ship metrics (from CPU to memory) to Elasticsearch or Logstash so that I can visualize stats in Kibana.

 **Assumptions**
-* Your infrastructure is required to be based on ubuntu/xenial64
 * Your infrastructure is required to have [Docker Swarm cluster](https://docs.docker.com/get-started/part4/#understanding-swarm-clusters) configuration

 **Prerequisite**
-* Set up a development infrastructre by following [Infra as Code](https://github.com/shazChaudhry/infra) repo on github
+* Set up a development infrastructre by following [Infra as Code](https://github.com/shazChaudhry/infra) repo on github _(Optional as you might have your own infra already created)_
-* Setup Elastic Stack by following [this](https://github.com/shazChaudhry/logging) github repo
+* Setup Elastic Stack by following [this](https://github.com/shazChaudhry/logging) github repo _(Optional as you might have your own services already created)_

 **Requirements**
 * Ensure Elasticsearch, (_Logstash optional_) and Kibana are up and running